 - Marshmallows - you’ll want to use mini marshmallows for this recipe.

-- Wash and peel the sweet potatoes, cut into 1" pieces and place sweet potatoes in a large pot.
-Fill the pot with water to cover the potatoes and bring to a boil.
+- Boil the potatoes.
+Fill a pot with water to cover the diced potatoes and bring to a boil.
 Continue to boil and cook sweet potatoes for 15-20 minutes, or until they are fork-tender.

-- In a medium-sized saucepan over medium heat, melt the butter, then add the brown sugar, cinnamon and nutmeg.
-Bring to boil and boil for 30 seconds, then reduce the heat slightly, add 1 ½ cups of the marshmallows and continue to cook and stir until the marshmallows are melted.
+- Make the brown sugar marshmallow topping.
+In a medium-sized saucepan over medium heat, melt the butter, then add the brown sugar, cinnamon and nutmeg.
+Bring to boil and boil for 30 seconds, then reduce the heat slightly, add 1 1/2 cups of the marshmallows and continue to cook and stir until the marshmallows are melted.

-- Pour the melted butter and marshmallow mixture into the sweet potatoes and stir until combined.
-Spread this sweet potato mixture into a 9 x 13" baking dish and top evenly with the remaining 1 ½ cups mini marshmallows.
+- Spread over the top.
+Pour the melted butter and marshmallow mixture into the sweet potatoes and stir until combined.
+Spread this sweet potato mixture into a 9 x 13″ baking dish and top evenly with the remaining 1 1/2 cups mini marshmallows.

 Yup!
-You’ll want to follow the recipe all the way through until just before adding the pecan crumble.
-Spread the sweet potato mixture evenly in your baking dish and let cool completely.
+Just spread the sweet potato mixture evenly in your baking dish and let cool completely.
 Cover with plastic and store in the fridge overnight.

-The next day, remove your baking dish from the fridge and preheat the oven to 400 degrees for at least 30 minutes, to give your baking dish time to come to room temperature.
-Remove the plastic from the dish, top with the pecan crumble and bake for about 15 minutes, or until the sweet potatoes are bubbly and the pecan crips is golden brown.
+The next day, remove your baking dish from the fridge and preheat the oven to 400 degrees for at least 30 minutes, to give your baking dish time to come to room temperature then finish the recipe as directed.

 Peel and cut potatoes into 1-2” pieces.
 Add potatoes to the pot.
 Cover with water and boil for 20-30 minutes or until fork tender.
 Smaller chunks of potatoes will cook quicker and larger chunks will take longer to become fork tender.